Your expert guide to spending 1 day in Málaga

 ancient helmet in a museum

-The City of Malaga museum is a wonderful place where you can learn a lot about the history of Malaga.
-Highly recommended.
+My personal favourite is the City of Málaga Museum.
+It is a wonderful place where you can learn a lot about the history of Málaga.

 The easiest way to get a feel for the history of Malaga is to take a city tour